Werner Herzog MasterClass, that’s right.

 It’s a book that everyone who makes films should read.

-At times it’s good to leave your character alone so no one can predict what is going to happen next.
-Sometimes these moments are very telling and moving.
+Sometimes it’s good to leave your character alone so no one can predict what is going to happen next.
+These moments are often very telling and moving.

 At the same time he teach how to keep actors on their marks, favouring simple directions over extensive directions, knowing how to control your actors, hypnotising actors (Heart of Glass case study) and letting your actors loose.